 Artists You are an artist and want to live and work in Austria.
 You can prove that you have what is considered adequate experience, a large body of work, and that you can live off your art.
 This residence permit can also be granted to artists who will be gainfully employed.
-Settlement permit - Artists Niederlassungsbewilligung - Künstler 12 M Yes Self-employed people Residence permit Self- Employed Persons You are contracted to perform certain services for longer than six months, but do not plan on permanently settling in Austria.
-Aufenthaltsbewilligung - Selbstständiger 12 M Yes Self-employed key workers Settlement permit for Self- 12 M Yes Self-employed key workers You plan to establish a business that involves the transfer of €100,000 in capital investment, creates or secures existing jobs or involves the transfer of valuable know-how.
-If extended, this Settlement permit for Self- Employed Key Workers Niederlassungbewilligung für Selbstständige Schlüsselkräfte 12 M Yes You plan to establish a business that involves the transfer of €100,000 in capital investment, creates or secures existing jobs or involves the transfer of valuable know-how.
-If extended, this permit turns into a settlement permit, not into a Red-White-Red Employed Key Workers Niederlassungbewilligung für Selbstständige Schlüsselkräfte Red-White-Red Card 12 M Yes You plan to establish a business that involves the transfer of €100,000 in capital investment, creates or secures existing jobs or involves the transfer of valuable know-how.
-If extended, this Employed Key Workers Niederlassungbewilligung für Selbstständige Schlüsselkräfte 12 M Yes
+Settlement permit - Artists Niederlassungsbewilligung - Künstler 12 M Yes Self-employed people Residence permit - Self- Employed Persons You are contracted to perform certain services for longer than six months, but do not plan on permanently settling in Austria.
+Aufenthaltsbewilligung - Selbstständiger - 12 M No Self-employed key workers Settlement permit for Self- 12 M No Self-employed key workers You plan to establish a business that involves the transfer of €100,000 in capital investment, creates or secures existing jobs or involves the transfer of valuable know-how.
+If extended, this Settlement permit for Self- Employed Key Workers Niederlassungbewilligung für Selbstständige Schlüsselkräfte 12 M No You plan to establish a business that involves the transfer of €100,000 in capital investment, creates or secures existing jobs or involves the transfer of valuable know-how.
+If extended, this permit turns into a settlement permit, not into a Red-White-Red Employed Key Workers Niederlassungbewilligung für Selbstständige Schlüsselkräfte Red-White-Red Card 12 M No You plan to establish a business that involves the transfer of €100,000 in capital investment, creates or secures existing jobs or involves the transfer of valuable know-how.
+If extended, this Employed Key Workers Niederlassungbewilligung für Selbstständige Schlüsselkräfte 12 M No

+Residence permit(s)/visa Validity Family

+Start-up founders

-Residence permit(s)/visa Validity Family Start-up founders With a minimum 50% equity share in the company, you plan to develop and launch innovative products, services, processing methods or technologies in Austria.
-You'll also bring capital to the Red-White-Red Card for Startup Founders Rot-Weiß-Rot - Karte für amount of €50,000.
+You plan to develop and launch innovative products, services, processing methods or technologies in Austria.
+You'll also bring capital to the amount of €30,000 (50 % of which is equity capital).
 The origin of the money must be proven.
-Start-Up-GründerInnen 24 M Yes
+Red-White-Red Card for Startup Founders Rot-Weiß-Rot - Karte für Start-Up-GründerInnen 24 M Yes